Research, Grants and Fellowship Opportunities

 The Honors Program First-Year Student Summer Fellows Program was created to further enrich the First-Year Seminar Program by enabling students to extend the work of their First-Year Seminar section under the mentorship of their faculty adviser.
 First-year Honors students who present a 3.50 or above cumulative GPA after their first term and earn a grade of A or A- in their First-Year Seminar class are eligible to apply.

 For more information and applicant requirements for the Summer Fellows programs, contact Professor Mary Kay Mulvaney.

 For assistance with nationally competitive scholarships and fellowships such as the Fulbright, Truman or Rhodes, contact Fellowship Coordinator Earl Thompson.

-If you’re looking for scholarships or grants to fund the bulk of your education, check scholarship sources on the College’s financial aid pages.
+If you’re looking for scholarships or grants to fund the bulk of your education, check scholarship sources on the University’s financial aid pages.